Page RPM: What the metric means and how to improve it

 As a metric, it can be used to track the growth in ad requests generated from your inventory over time.
 A sudden drop in Ad Request RPM can indicate technical/script issues preventing ad requests from being generated or lower fill rate from a decline in advertiser demand.

-How to increase Page RPM
+How do you increase Page RPM

 Since Page RPM simply measures the estimated revenue generated per pageview, one way to increase Page RPM is to increase ad density, i.e., the average number of ad units per page.